-The zwe init command is a combination of the following sub-commands.
-Each sub-command defines a configuration.
+The zwe init command is a combination of the following subcommands.
+Each subcommand defines a configuration.

-- mvs: Copy the data sets provided with Zowe to custom data sets. - security: Create the user IDs and security manager settings. - apfauth: APF authorize the LOADLIB containing the modules that need to perform z/OS priviledged security calls. - certificate: Configure Zowe to use TLS certificates. - vsam: Configure the VSAM files needed to run the Zowe caching service used for high availability (HA) - stc: Configure the system to launch the Zowe started task.
+- mvs: Copy the data sets provided with Zowe to custom data sets. - security: Create the user IDs and security manager settings. - apfauth: APF authorize the LOADLIB containing the modules that need to perform z/OS privileged security calls. - certificate: Configure Zowe to use TLS certificates. - vsam: Configure the VSAM files needed to run the Zowe caching service used for high availability (HA) - stc: Configure the system to launch the Zowe started task.